 The other path of integration for BDaaS is upwards to include features beyond the common Hadoop ecosystem offerings.
 Qubole, a startup founded by Ashish Thusoo and Joydeep Sen Sarma who lead and built Facebook’s data infrastructure team, has taken this approach.
 The feature driven BDaaS focuses on productivity and abstraction to get users started with Big Data quickly.
 Their offering includes web and programming interfaces as well as database adapters pushing technologies like Hadoop into the background and their offering reaches into the SaaS layer.
 In fact, Hadoop clusters are started, scaled and even stopped transparently as load requires.

 Similarly to the core BDaaS the feature approach uses IaaS to provide computing and storage though with a significant difference.
-The independence from a cloud provider allows a feature BDaaS to view computing and storage as a fully scalable and more importantly exchangeable commodity alike electricity or water.
+The independence from a cloud provider allows a feature BDaaS to view computing and storage as a fully scalable and more importantly exchangeable commodity like electricity or water.
 Qubole, for example, supports already Amazon and Google’s IaaS.
-Qubole’s pricing is pay as you go or prepaid packages for their service Interestingly, the compute and storage from IaaS are pass through pay as you go and thus ideal for very variable, unpredictable, or exploratory workloads.
+Qubole’s pricing is pay as you go or prepaid packages for their service Interestingly, the compute and storage from IaaS are pass-through pay as you go and thus ideal for very variable, unpredictable, or exploratory workloads.

 Lastly, another option is a fully vertically integrated BDaaS that combines the performance and feature benefits of the previous two BDaaS.
 I am not aware of any service, which does this at this point (drop me a line if you do).
 In theory, this is an appealing approach since it could result in the perfect BDaaS, which is productive and supports business users and experts, and provides maximum performance.
-At this point it does not look like Altiscale nor Qubole are planning to expanding into the remaining service layer, and for good reason.
+At this point, it does not look like Altiscale nor Qubole are planning to expand into the remaining service layer, and for good reason.
 Both feature and performance BDaaS are at early stages and the integrated BDaaS could in practice turn out to be a squaring the circle problem.